 - English and maths assessments, if you are not able to provide evidence of your English and maths GCSE grades.
 These assessments are not exams, they’re just to check your current level to ensure we enrol you on the right course.

-- Discussion with our Additional Learning Support team if required
+- Discussion with our Additional Learning Support team if require

 - Fee assessment if required

-Our Guidance & Progression team, Apprenticeships team and Childcare Bursary advisors will also be available at every enrolment day to give you support and advice.
+Our Guidance & Progression team, Apprenticeships team and Childcare Bursary advisors will also be available to give you support and advice.

 HOW LONG DOES ENROLMENT TAKE?

-We will do all we can to make things run as smoothly and quickly as possible, but please be patient: it’s important we cover everything properly at enrolment in order to avoid issues later on.
-The best time to arrive at the College is first thing in the morning in order to minimise waiting times.
+We will do all we can to make things run as smoothly and quickly as possible but please be patient it’s important we cover everything properly at enrolment in order to avoid issues later on.

 WHAT DO I NEED TO BRING?

 To enrol, you will need to bring:

 - ID (passport or a birth certificate) If none of these are available, please see below.

 - Exam result slips or qualification certificates